MAbdurahman/reactjs-navbar-dropdown/README.md

 # reactjs-navbar-dropdown

-`this is a react-app and part of a react tutorial`
+`this is a react-app that implements a navigation dropdown with multiple levels`

 This repo is an exercise to get familiarize with ReactJS.